-Items at the Trade Store – Each ELP class has the choice to bring purchased and/or handmade items of their own to use in the Clerks’ Trade Store.
-You can have student employees make craft items for the store receiving pay for their hand work.
-The more the employee contributes to the store the more they get paid (see below for more details).
-The clerks and their officers are responsible for packing the Trade Store items, bringing the items to the fort, setting up the Company store, and getting pay packets ready (as needed) on Day 1 at Fort Ross.
+Items at the Trade Store – Each ELP class has the choice to bring purchased and/or handmade items to use in the Clerks’ Trade Store.
+You can have student employees make craft items for the trade store and receive payment for their work.
+The more an employee contributes to the store the more they get paid (see below for more details).
+The clerks and their officers are responsible for packing the Trade Store items, bringing the items to the fort, setting up the Company store, and getting pay packets ready on Day 1 at Fort Ross.
 There is also an option to purchase a Trade Box put together by the FRC staff (a $200 collection of treasures).
 This is a good option for groups that are looking for ways to simplify their ELP preparations.

 If you’d like to reserve a Trade Box, click here for details – Trade Box Reservation Form.